Earth vs. the Spider (2001 film): Production

-Earth vs. the Spider was the first film in a series of made-for-TV film remakes produced by special effects artist Stan Winston, the first series to be produced by Winston's newly formed production company Stan Winston Productions and released by Cinemax.
+Earth vs. the Spider was the first film in a series of made-for-TV film remakes produced by special effects artist Stan Winston, Colleen Camp and Samuel Z. Arkoff's son, Lou Arkoff. the first series to be produced by Winston's newly formed production company Stan Winston Productions and released by Cinemax.
 The film's script, like the others in the series, differed significantly from the original film, which was about a town plagued by a giant spider.
 The film is about a young man whose attempt to become a Spider-Man type superhero goes wrong, leaving him with a Jekyll-and-Hyde type personality disorder.
 Co-creator Stan Winston stated that he planned to release a series of action figures based on the first five characters in the series, including one based on the Quentin Arachnid creature.

 Release

 Earth vs. the Spider premiered on Cinemax television on October 7, 2001, making it the first in the series.
 Columbia TriStar released the film on DVD on July 6, 2004 and on May 7 that same year.